-I am a Black graphic designer and publisher who was born but not raised in Khartoum, Sudan.
+I am a Black graphic designer, educator, and publisher who was born but not raised in Khartoum, Sudan.
 My interests include language, form, and specificity.
 I am also interested in media, Black studies, and pop culture.

-Prior to joining SUNY, I was a book designer at the University of Chicago Press, where I designed the second edition of Crusade for Justice by Ida B. Wells, Merce Cunningham by Carrie Noland, Pick Up the Pieces by John Corbett, and several other books.
+From 2018 to 2020, I was a book designer at the University of Chicago Press, where I designed the second edition of Crusade for Justice, by Ida B. Wells, Myself and My Aims, by Kurt Schwitters, Keats's Odes, by Anahid Nersessian, and several other books.
 In 2018, I published headgear.pw, which was designed and programmed by Becca Abbe.
 In 2017, I published Sapphire Tears with Publication Studio SF.
 In 2016, I began piecing together a project called Samples and Parallels, which I hope to reboot in 2021.
 Since 2016, I have also contributed to Women of Graphic Design, a project founded by Tori Hinn.

 I will eventually turn this website into a blog with periodic updates, but until then, the following lines will highlight things that have either happened or are happening: